PauseAI/pauseai-website/src/posts/faq.md

 ### Some other person says there is no risk of extinction from AI

-There is disagreement on this topic, and it's hard to be completely certain about this, but the *majority of AI safety researchers believe that there is a serious (>10%) risk that everybody dies.*
+There is disagreement on this topic, and it's hard to be completely certain about this, but the *majority of AI researchers believe that there is a serious (>10%) risk that everybody dies.*
 Would you enter an airplane if over half of airplane engineers told you there's a larger than 10% chance it will crash?